Recurrences reveal shared causal drivers of complex time series: Discussion

 \section{Discussion}

 We have presented a theoretically-motivated unsupervised learning method that reconstructs an unobserved causal driving signal, given observations of downstream response variables.
-Across extensive benchmarks against methods drawn from diverse domains, we find that our method quickly and robustly reconstructs diverse driving signals in time series datasets ranging from fluid dynamics to systems biology.
-Beyond introducing a new general-purpose data analysis method, our work provides empirical insight into the nature of information transmission in coupled dissipative systems: the topology of the driver's characteristic unstable orbits manifests as structure within the recurrence graph of the response time series, with the efficiency of this linkage mediated by both the chaoticity of the driver, and the diversity of the responses.
+Across extensive benchmarks, we find that our method quickly and robustly reconstructs diverse drivers from datasets ranging from fluid dynamics to systems biology.
+Beyond introducing a new data analysis method, our work provides empirical insight into the nature of information transmission in coupled dissipative systems: the topology of the driver's characteristic unstable orbits manifests as structure within the recurrence graph of the response time series, with the efficiency of this linkage mediated by both the chaoticity of the driver, and the diversity of the responses.
 A diffusion process on the resulting time series graph reveals driver structure in its longest-lived transient modes, and methods that increase the lifetime of these transients---such as more response datasets, increased driver-response coupling, or reduced measurement noise---produce a corresponding increase in reconstruction accuracy.
-Diffusion represents a heuristic solution to the difficult combinatorial optimization problem of graph traversal and topological node sorting, and our method reduces to a previously-known exact algorithm in the limit of a noiseless and discrete periodic driver \cite{sauer2004reconstruction}.
+Diffusion represents a heuristic solution to the difficult combinatorial optimization problem of graph traversal and node sorting, and our method reduces to a previously-known exact algorithm in the limit of a noiseless and discrete periodic driver \cite{sauer2004reconstruction}.